sizhe-li/sizhe-li.github.io/_posts/2025-03-15-jacobian-fields-tutorial.md

 ### Learning and measuring Jacobian Fields from perceptual inputs

-We now use a simle 2D example to illustrate the idea of Jacobian Fields.
-Please check out the pytorch implementation of [tutorial 1](https://github.com/sizhe-li/neural-jacobian-field) to reproduce our results in this section.
+We now use a simple 2D example to illustrate the idea of Jacobian Fields.
+Please check out the pytorch implementation of [tutorial 1](https://github.com/sizhe-li/neural-jacobian-field/blob/main/notebooks/tutorial/1_training_pusher_jacobian_in_2D.ipynb) to reproduce our results in this section.

 **2D Pusher Environment.** The environment contains a spherical robotic pusher.
 The robot can move freely in 2D space and is steered by a 2D velocity command $\delta u \triangleq (x, y)$, where $x, y \in \mathbb{R}$.